P-CH/tagscript-cheatsheet/action blocks/README.md

 # Action Blocks

 Action blocks are used to, as the name implies, perform a certain pre-written action.
-We'll look at different types ad what they do.
+We'll look at different types and what they do.

 Note that these blocks can technically be placed anywhere in the tag, however, it is a good practise to put them either at the beginning or the end of the code.